dphilipson/transducist/README.md

     fully typesafe without requiring you to manually specify type parameters everywhere.

+-   **…small**.
+Transducist is less than 4kB gzipped, and can be made even smaller through tree shaking.

 -   **…tree shakeable** if needed.
-While the chaining API is most convenient, Transducist also exposes an alternate API that allows you to pick and choose which operations you will be using, and then let your bundler (such as Webpack 4+ or Rollup) strip out the parts you aren't using, reducing the size cost to well below 2 kB.
+While the chaining API is most convenient, Transducist also exposes an alternate API that allows you to pick and choose which operations you will be using, and then let your bundler (such as Webpack 4+ or Rollup) strip out the parts you aren't using.
+This can reduce the cost in bundle size to well below 2 kB even before gzipping.
 See the section on [tree shaking](#bundle-size-and-tree-shaking) for stats and details.

 ## Installation